-Anyway, pulling myself together long enough to tell you about these cookies because we made them as a snack for Phoebe’s preschool class today and this is major: it’s the first time ever that our snack container has come home completely empty.
+Anyway, pulling myself together long enough to tell you about these banana oat bites because we made them as a snack for Phoebe’s preschool class today and this is major: it’s the first time ever that our snack container has come home completely empty.

-We used chia seeds today because the preschool is a nut-free zone but I’ve got another bunch of bananas aging on my counter right now, and two toddlers who are steamed because they didn’t get a single cookie, so we’ll make another batch and add a bunch of new flavors to the simple mix.
+We used chia seeds one day because the preschool is a nut-free zone.
+But with another bunch of bananas aging on my counter, and two toddlers who are steamed because they didn’t get a single cookie, we made another batch and added pecans to the simple mix.
 I think Oprah would approve.

 - 2 very ripe bananas